pycroscopy/pyTEMlib/README.md

 The package is written in pure python and depends on various other libraries.

-All data are stored as [pyUSID-type](https://github.com/pycroscopy/pyUSID) files.
+All data, user input, and results are stored as [pyUSID-type](https://github.com/pycroscopy/pyUSID) files.